This site is not updated: for new events go to vanecriddle.ca

 How fortunate I am to have the health to travel and meet with such enthusiastic readers.

-Last March I bravely sent my book off to compete in the Whistler Independent Book Awards and learned in July it was one of three finalists.
+March I, 2016, I bravely sent my book off to compete in the Whistler Independent Book Awards and learned in July it was one of three finalists.
 Although we did not win, I am very proud to have For Elise recognized as a finalist.
 It was an honour to attend the festival and I am enriched by the experience.
 More about the award under ‘Award’.

 With no plans to travel very far, I am open to participate in ‘readings’ and book clubs.
 Contact me and we’ll have a conversation.